codywiseman/codywiseman/README.md

 #### BudgetBuddy

-A web application for anyone who wants to become a master at at saving for the future.
-BudgetBuddy allows you to connect to your bank account, so you can easily create a budget and deduct bank transactions all in one place.
+A web application for anyone who wants to become a master at saving their money.
+BudgetBuddy allows you to connect to your bank account, so you can easily create a budget and deduct bank transactions from your budget all in one place.

 Checkout a live demo here: